rails/rails/guides/source/action_controller_overview.md

 end
 ```

-It's advisable that you only store simple data (strings and numbers) in cookies.
-If you have to store complex objects, you would need to handle the conversion
+If you need to store these or more complex objects, you may need to manually
-manually when reading the values on subsequent requests.
+convert their values when reading them in subsequent requests.

-If you use the cookie session store, this would apply to the `session` and
+If you use the cookie session store, the above applies to the `session` and
 `flash` hash as well.

+[`config.action_dispatch.cookies_serializer`]: configuring.html#config-action-dispatch-cookies-serializer
 [`cookies`]: https://api.rubyonrails.org/classes/ActionController/Cookies.html#method-i-cookies

 Rendering